-Stevia is better for weight loss, compared to sugar and other artificial sweeteners, as it has no calories, or any dangerous adverse effect!
-But, you should avoid it, as any sweetener, natural or artificial, may lead to obesity!
+Stevia is better for weight loss, compared to sugar and other artificial sweeteners, as it has no calories, or any dangerous side effects!
+A small dose of 45 mg can help us consume up to 10% fewer calories per day!

 Stevia is good for weight loss, as it has zero calories.
-On the contrary, 100g of sugar has about 380 calories.
+On the contrary, sugar has about 380 calories per 100g.
 Therefore, stevia is a better sweetener than sugar for weight loss.
 But, both sweeteners contain no nutrients.
-Even stevia is highly processed food.
-You better avoid it, whatsoever.
+Stevia is also highly processed food.
+You better avoid consuming too much.

 According to studies, we consume up to 10% fewer calories a day when switching from sugar to stevia or any other sweetener with no calories.